rsdoiel/shelltools/README.md

 # findfile

-A simple implementation of a file find in go.
+A simple implementation of a file finder in go.
 It demonstrates walking a file path, making choices based on file type, and works as an example of using Go's flag package.

 ## USAGE